What is memory loss

 - Help your loved one to remember important information.
 Repeating the information often can easily do this.

 - Don’t expect your loved one to do multitasking.
 Give them one task at a time and go slow with each task.
-Your loved one will get confused much quicker when you ask them to quickly perform a particular task.
+Your loved one will get confused much quicker when you ask them to perform a particular task quickly.

 - Avoid asking too many questions.
 Give them minimum choices.
 This will avoid confusion and will give a clear idea as to what the person wants.

-- Don’t ask them too many questions; they may get irritated and confused.
+- Please don’t ask them too many questions; they may get irritated and confused.
 Ask one question at a time and give them ample time for answering.

 - Never argue with your loved one.
 Neither of you is going to win, so always agree to keep the peace.